elibroftw/blog.elijahlopez.ca/content/posts/bu-357-taxation-1.md

   - Fair Market Value determined
 - exercise day
   -taxable benefit is the difference
-- For CCPC, taxation occurs on selling day
+- For Canadian-controlled private corporation (CCPC), taxation occurs on selling day
 - Note that capital gains is not part of income from employment

 Division C deduction (half of taxable benefit): option price was greater than fair market value on grant day or the CCPC shares were held for at least 2 years.
 You still have to report the full dollar amount benefit.